-The Recks are an alternative 5-piece band hailing from the tiny Isle of Sark, whose genre-bending repertoire includes gypsy jazz, folk, reggae, indie, hip-hop and rock.
+The Recks are an alternative five piece band hailing from the tiny Isle of Sark, whose genre-bending repertoire includes gypsy jazz, folk, reggae, indie, hip-hop and rock.

-Their debut single "Lovers In The Night" was followed up with "Low Life", both taken from their long awaited album "The Beast From The Sea".
+Their debut single "Lovers In The Night" was released in 2014 and followed up with "Low Life" in 2016.
+Both tracks are taken from their long awaited debut album "The Beast From The Sea".
 Produced by Jason Boshoff (David Gray, Basement Jaxx, Lisa Hannigan) in various locations around Sark, it is scheduled for release in 2018.

-MTV News - "Sunday saw acclaimed young folkies Jake Bugg and Alex Clare bring out the sun on the main stage, while Sark's local heroes The Recks packed out the Sobe Stage."
+"Sunday saw acclaimed young folkies Jake Bugg and Alex Clare bring out the sun on the main stage, while Sark's local heroes The Recks packed out the Sobe Stage".

-Drowned In Sound - "One hit wonder Alex Clare is up next.
+"One hit wonder Alex Clare is up next.
 He plays the hit.
 We leave.
 Sark based ensemble The Recks fare much better, drawing one of the largest crowds of the weekend to the homely SoBe Stage.
 Musically there's elements of The Men They Couldn't Hang's polemic folk with a touch of Syd Barrett's eccentricity.
 Someone mentions Mumford & Sons.
 We politely ask them to wash their ears (and mouths) out.
-All hail the new kings of schizophrenic folk, if such a genre exists."
+All hail the new kings of schizophrenic folk, if such a genre exists".

-Q Magazine - "Having Noel Gallagher in such a small, intimate arena such as Jersey Live's will be something special, and I'm also personally delighted to see David Holmes and to have discovered The Recks, a really great new band from the tiny Island of Sark - population 500!"
+"Having Noel Gallagher in such a small, intimate arena such as Jersey Live's will be something special, and I'm also personally delighted to see David Holmes and to have discovered The Recks, a really great new band from the tiny Island of Sark - population 500"!